Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 |Micro Mini 3-in-1 Deluxe||4.8 lb.||8.5" and 11.25"||No||Aluminum|

-How to Choose the Best Ride-on Toy for a 1-Year-Old
+How to Choose the Best Toddler Bike or Ride-on Toy for a 1-Year-Old

-Ride-on toys are the perfect starter bike for your 12-month, 18-month, or 24-month old toddler.
+Ride-on toys are the perfect toddler bike for your 12-month, 18-month, or 24-month old toddler.
 By 2-years-old we recommend moving on to a balance bike, which is a better fit and would be much better developmentally for your growing child.
 In the meantime, what features of ride-on toys really matter?
-If you want the best experience for your 1-year-old, here’s our advice from our own experience.
+If you want the best experience for your 1-year-old, we recommend sticking to the ride-on toys that we consider to be “pre” balance bikes.
+Here’s our advice from our own experience.

 Toddlers don’t have the coordination to pedal, so pedals simply aren’t needed!
 We’ve found the best ride-on toys to be those that allow the child to sit and push with their feet.
 It addition to being able to independently ride the bike from day one, it also teaches your toddler to push against the ground with their feet while sitting up straight – the perfect preparation for a balance bike!